Centrattic/conversation-continuation/README.md

 ## Version Notes

+- I think I errored with instruct training by not adding the start generation soft token?
+I think I had to finetune with this as well, oops.
+Idk though, i'm not completely sure.
+Well shit this was the issue.
+I should have used the tokens...
+Also I need to include examples of like 1-5 input responses because model is OOD in those cases.
+Oops on the start generationt oken.
+Will add that in training in the future.
+- no actualy what i did was right because of assistant formatting
+- If making changes: restart server!
+Then push (server url must be pushed)

 ### Version 3: RLAIF time!
 (7/26/25)
 * So holy super excited!
 * Ok so I'm going to follow this paper (https://arxiv.org/pdf/2212.08073) but I don't necessarily want to do constitutional fine-tuning, this seems maybe bad given I havent even done much fine tuning to get to friend model.
 For now, I just want to play with getting good RL.
 I realized I have OpenAI API key I could use for RLAIF stuff!